Beal Booster III Review

 This rope impressed us most of all with its durability, and it topped our ratings for this category.

-After more than half a dozen of days on this rope and over 70 pitches, we're not seeing too many signs of wear.
-There's little to no fuzz on the sheath, and we didn't have any noticeable wear spots.
-The rope does look a little dirty (the downside to a light colored rope), and the middle marker is mostly faded and/or easily mistaken for a dirty section.
+After more than a dozen days on this rope and over 70 pitches, we're not seeing too many signs of wear.
+There's little to no fuzz on the sheath, and we couldn't identify any noticeable wear spots.
+The rope does look a little dirty though (the downside to a light-colored rope), and the middle marker is mostly faded and easily mistaken for a dirty section.

-Like the Mammut Infinity, this rope has a 42% sheath proportion, and they both showed little sign of wear.
-Typically, a rope gets retired from too much sheath damage, so, the more sheath, the better.
-However, this is not the only indication of durability, as the Maxim Pinnacle seemed fined with only 36% sheath proportion.
-On the other hand, the BlueWater Ropes Lightning Pro also has only a 36% sheath proportion and it showed a lot of wear.
-Ultimately, if you know you are hard on your ropes, you can use this number to try and help you decide which one to get, but don't assume that a lower percentage of sheath with automatically be less durable, or vice versa.
+This rope has a 42% sheath proportion, and typically, a rope gets retired from too much sheath damage, so, the more sheath, the better.
+However, this is not the only indication of durability, as some other ropes seemed fine with only 36% sheath.
+Ultimately, if you know you are hard on your ropes, you can use this number to try and help you decide which one to get, but don't assume that a lower percentage of sheath will automatically be less durable, or vice versa.
 We've also added a spec column to convey the actual quantity of sheath (in g/m) in each rope.
 This will hopefully make it easier to compare the sheath percentages between different weight ropes.

-This rope retails for $210 in the 60 m Dry version (prices vary higher for the Golden Dry treatment and also for 70 m lengths, and lower for the Classic version).
-Considering that it handled almost as well as the very pricey Mammut Infinity ($280) and the Maxim Pinnacle ($265), we think this line is a great value.
-Also, it seemed to hold up really well during our testing and promises to be a durable and long-lasting line, increasing its value even more.
-For these reasons, it was an easy choice to be our Best Buy winner.
+This rope retails for a pretty darn low price in the 60m Dry version (prices vary higher for the Golden Dry treatment and also for 70m lengths).
+Considering that it handles almost as well as far more pricey ropes, we think this line is a great value.
+Also, it held up well during our testing and promises to be a durable and long-lasting line, increasing its value even more.
+For these reasons, it is our Best Buy winner.

-While we weren't a huge fan of the Booster circa 1995, we do like current 2017 version.
-The Beal Booster III is a solid line that performs well in a variety of climbing styles and environments, except for excessive top roping.
-It's durable and not too expensive, and was an easy pick for our Best Buy Award.
+While we weren't huge fans of the Booster circa 1995, we do like current version.
+The Beal Booster III is a solid line that performs well in a variety of climbing styles and environments.
+The only exception is regular top-roping.
+It's durable and not too expensive, and was an easy pick to receive our Best Buy Award.

 — Cam McKenzie Ring